Mike Evans (wide receiver): Personal life

+Evans married Ashli Dotson in 2016 after three years of dating.
+The couple have four children.

-His mother, Heather Kilgore, gave birth to him when she was 14 years old.
-She was physically abused by his father, Mickey.
+His mother gave birth to him when she was 14 years old and was physically abused by his father.
 Evans' maternal uncle, enraged by the abuse his sister endured, murdered Mickey when Evans was nine years old.
 Having experienced domestic violence during his childhood, Evans and his wife Ashli founded the Mike Evans Family Foundation in December 2017 to help victims of domestic violence.
 His foundation has also hosted free football and basketball camps for children in his hometown of Galveston.